SSB Transmission

 illustrates the block diagram of this method.

-2. This carrier frequency is then fed to the balanced modulator through a buffer amplifier which isolates these two satges.
+2. This carrier frequency is then fed to the balanced modulator through a buffer amplifier which isolates these two stages.

 3. The audio signal from the modulating amplifier modulates the carrier in the balanced modulator.
-Audio frequency range is 300 to 2800 Hz.
-The carrier is also suppressed in this stage but allows only to pass the both side bands.
+The audio frequency range is 300 to 2800 Hz.
+The carrier is also suppressed in this stage but allows only to pass both sidebands.
 (USB & LSB).

 4. A band pass filter (BPF) allows only a single band either USB or LSB to pass through it.
 It depends on our requirements.